Nine of Wands in the HELLO KITTY TAROT, which is simply too amazing for words.

 And very interesting about Number Nine, which also signifies completion in the Tarot.
 (At left, the Nine of Wands from the beautiful Colman-Smith Tarot, a newer, colorful-psychedelic version of Pamela Colman Smith's traditional Rider-Waite Tarot.)

-Fire loves a fight.
+It is always interesting how these old legends inevitably tie together.
+The Countercultural Tarot describes the Nine of Wands (above) -- which I have drawn this week: Fire loves a fight.
 And the urge to fight may trap Wands in conflicts that move quickly and grow out of control.
 Yet change provides its own kind of stability in the Nine of Wands, portrayed in the traditional Rider-Waite card as a bandaged warrior leaning against one upright wand while appearing to protect eight others.
 The card is a show of strength, an evolving integration of intellectual goals with the physical expression of desire.
 But wounds are inevitable.

 So much is going on, and apparently, I am going on local talk radio soon to jabber about politics for the local Green Party.
 When I drew a card regarding these matters, this is the one I got.